JianghaiSCU/SIED/README.md

 ## Citation
 If you use this code or ideas from the paper for your research, please cite our paper:
 ```
+@inproceedings{sied,
+  title={Learning to See in the Extremely Dark},
+  author={Jiang, Hai and Guan, Binhao and Liu, Zhen and Liu, Xiaohong and Yu, Jian and Liu, Zheng and Han, Songchen and Liu, Shuaicheng},
+  booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision},
+  pages={},
+  year={2025}
+}
 ```

 ## Acknowledgement
-Part of the code is adapted from previous works: [WeatherDiff](https://github.com/IGITUGraz/WeatherDiffusion) and [MIMO-UNet](https://github.com/chosj95/MIMO-UNet).
+Part of the code is adapted from the previous work: [denoising-diffusion-pytorch](https://github.com/lucidrains/denoising-diffusion-pytorch).
 We thank all the authors for their contributions.